mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 >
 > <https://ziglang.org/documentation/0.11.0/#C-Pointers>

-I didn't understand the documentation, as it seemed to be a warning against using C pointers rather than an explanation of what they are.
+I didn't understand the documentation, as it seemed to be warning against using C pointers rather than explaining what they are.

 More [Kagi](https://kagi.com)'ing led me to this explanation on reddit, which I found more accessible: